Marwan465/MultiCloudDevOpsProject/README.md

    - On jenkins web interface navigate to `manage jenkins` --> `plugins`--> `Available plugins` download docker,github and redhat necessary plugins
       - docker commons plugin, docker API plugin, docker plugin, docker-build-step, docker compose build step plugin
       - github plugin, github api plugin ...
-   - **Note** some plugin might be already installed when we were setting up our jenkins
+   - **Note** some plugins might be already installed when we were setting up our jenkins
   ### Configuring credentials
   - On jenkins web interface navigate to `manage jenkins` --> `Credentials` --> `system` --> `click your desired domain` --> `Add Credentials`
   - On the new credential template